jdc20181/BeffsMightCalculator/README.md

 # BeffsMightCalculator

-A calculator to count up troop values from a popular mobile game called The Hobbit KOM
+<a href="http://beffsmc.beffsbrowser.tk">A calculator to count up troop values from a popular mobile game called The Hobbit KOM </a>
-V. 0.2.1 "To the web"
+V. 1.0 to be released by April 3, 2016!

 BeffsMC is now a web-based project as we transition from VB.net to java/html it is gonna get fun!